rewhowe/snapdragon/documentation/manual.md

 In the case of concatenation:

 * All numeric indices in the source array are renumbered starting from last numeric index of the target array
-* Source array string-keyed values will overwrite target array string-keyed values
+* If any string keys in the source array are also present in the target array, the values of the source array will overwrite those in the target array
-* Otherwise, target arrays keys and insertion order is retained
+* Otherwise, target arrays keys and insertion order are retained

 Example: